Bambofy/SpotifyCampFire/README.md

 CampFire
 ========

+# What is this?

+CampFire is a project created by me to allow me and friends to listen to songs simultaneously on spotify, I originally created it as a spotify app however i don't expect them to accept it as an official app because of sounddrop.fm!
+Because of this open sourcing the project and dragging it out of it's app boots into an external C# api was the best thing i could do with it.
+Video of it in action: http://www.youtube.com/watch?v=knWlxuJVCaM

 # About

 This project started out as a spotify app, however it came to my attention after I created the bloody thing that someone had beat me to it!
 Sounddrop.fm, kudos!